keithvassallomt/icloudbridge.app/docs-src/installing.md

 If any of the requirements fail to install, a "Logs" button will appear.
 You can use these when asking for help in our [GitHub Issues](https://github.com/keithvassallomt/icloudbridge/issues) page.

 You will also see buttons allowing you to grant iCloudBridge the necessary permissions.
-At a bare minimum, you must grant iCloudBridge Full Disk Access and Acccessibility permissions.
-During your initial syncs, iCloudBridge may ask for additional permissions depending on what you choose to sync.
+At a bare minimum, you must grant iCloudBridge Full Disk Access and Accessibility permissions.
+Additional permissions are required depending on which features you intend to use.

+> [!TIP]
+> Even if you don't intend to use certain features yet, it is safe to give iCloudBridge all permissions.
+This is an open-source application, with no telemetry collected and with no information sent to any external servers.

 Once you have all requirements, the sync engine will start!